Symbiosis: Definition, Meaning, Overview, Examples, Types

 Mutualism

-A symbiotic relationship is best characterised when both the species that are involved get to benefit from the arrangement, and one such form of symbiotic relationship is mutualism.
+A symbiotic relationship is best characterised when both the involved species benefit from the arrangement, and one such form of symbiotic relationship is mutualism.
 Such a relationship can also improve the existence and breeding of both species.
 An example to well understand is that of the bee and the flower.
 Bees feed on honey that is collected from flowers and in so doing they transfer pollen needed for the production of seeds onto the flowers.

 Commensalism

 Commensalism is another form of showing a symbiotic relationship that is inter-species and in it one of the species benefits while the other remains unbothered in any way.
 An example is the bit between the barnacles and the whales.
-Whale lice are parasitic creatures that cling to the skin of the whale to be granted a space to live; at the same time, the whale is not harmed.
+Whale lice are parasitic creatures that cling to the whale's skin to be granted a space to live at the same time, the whale is not harmed.

 Parasitism